 The Garden Route has the added bonus of safari game lodges close by, particularly towards the end at Port Elizabeth.
-It is possible to end your golf tour with a couple of nights on one of the private game reserves, such as Pumba.
+It is possible to end your golf tour with a couple of nights on one of the private game reserves, such as Shamwari or Pumba.

 All of the courses welcome visitors on golfing holidays in South Africa throughout the week.
 Sometimes it can be difficult to get a tee time over a weekend, but we have a good working relationship with the different clubs, and can generally get a booking.
 However for that reason we try to plan itineraries where the weekends are spent sight seeing to avoid when the courses are most busy.